-Every year, my neighborhood yoga studio is flooded with newcomers when January hits.
+My neighborhood yoga studio is flooded with newcomers as soon as January hits.
 The classes are predictably jammed—a sure sign that it’s the season for New Year’s resolutions.
 Regardless of the fact that many of these would-be yogis peter out in February, they are still setting the intention to be more mindful, move their bodies, and give themselves space.

 That being said, there are right and wrong ways of goal-setting with your little ones.
 To nail down the tenets of a kid appropriate resolution that’s also smart, healthful, and inspiring, I brought in the experts to share their views.
 Here’s what they had to say about goal-setting with kids in the New Year.

 How to Set New Year’s Resolutions With Kids

 Let’s face it: New Year’s resolutions are tough enough to keep when we set them ourselves.
 Can you imagine how uninspired we’d feel to face them each day if they were foisted upon us?
 For this reason, Dr. Thomas advises parents to let young ones set their own goals, within parameters of course.
 She adds, “Resolutions are a great opportunity for us all to take agency over things we would like to change or accomplish.
 Allowing a child to identify what is important to them can be very powerful, and it loses meaning when the goal comes from an external source.”

 “The best way to focus on self-improvement goals is to approach it from a growth perspective,” said Sofia Mendoza, child therapist.
 “We all have capacity to learn and grow.
 Part of learning also means being OK with making mistakes, asking for help, and trying again (and again).”